solowon27/code-quiz/README.md

-# code-quiz-web-API-challenge-by-solomon-Tegegne
+# 04 Web APIs: Quiz game challenge
+# by Solomon Tegegne (solo) with University of Utah Coding Bootcamp
-# date: 05-08-2023
+05-08-2023

-Code Quiz
+## Quiz Game

+## Usage
+To use this game, simply download the files and open the index.html file in your web browser.
+The game will automatically start when the page loads.

+## Description
 This is a simple quiz game built with HTML, CSS and JavaScript.
 The game presents the user with a series of multiple-choice questions and awards points for correct answers.
 The game ends after the user has answered a predetermined number of questions or after a set amount of time has elapsed.

-## Usage
-To use this game, simply download the files and open the index.html file in your web browser.
-The game will automatically start when the page loads.

-## Code
-The JavaScript code for this game is divided into several sections:

-1. Variables
-The game starts by declaring several variables:

-# question:
-represents the HTML element that displays the current question.
-# opt1 and opt2:
-represent the HTML elements that display the answer choices.
-# choices:
-an array that combines both opt1 and opt2 arrays to represent all answer choices.
-# scoreText:
-represents the HTML element that displays the user's current score.
-# progressText:
-represents the HTML element that displays the current question number out of the total number of questions.
-# timeCounter:
-represents the HTML element that displays the remaining time.
-# userName:
-represents the HTML element that accepts user name input.
-# currentQuestion:
-an object that holds the current question and its answer choices.
-# acceptingAnswers:
-a boolean that controls whether the user can select an answer.
-score: the user's current score.
-# questionCounter:
-the current question number.
-# availableQuestions:
-an array that holds the questions that are still available to be asked.
-# questions:
-an array of objects that represent the quiz questions and their answer choices.
-# SCORE_POINTS:
-the number of points awarded for each correct answer.
-# MAX_QUESTIONS:
-the maximum number of questions that can be asked in one game.
-2. Functions
-# #startGame:
-this function resets all necessary variables to their initial values and starts the game.
-# clearRadioButtons:
-this function unchecks all radio buttons so that the user can only select one answer per question.
-# getNewQuestion:
-this function selects a random question from the availableQuestions array and displays it on the screen.
-# incrementScore:
-this function increases the user's score by a given number of points.
-# timerInterval:
-this function sets the time interval of the game to be 60 seconds, and each second the time left is reduced by one second.
-If the time is up, the function clears the time interval.
-# choices.forEach:
-this function loops through each answer choice and adds an event listener to each one.
-When an answer choice is selected, the function checks whether the answer is correct or not and adjusts the score accordingly.
-If the answer is incorrect, 10 seconds is subtracted from the remaining time and the timeCounter element turns red for half a second.
+## Details
+# Variables and Constants
+question: holds the reference to the HTML element with an ID of "question".

+1. selectMethod1: holds an array of HTML elements with a class of "choice-text".
+This array is created using Array.from() method, which converts the HTML collection returned by getElementsByClassName() into an array.

+2. selectMethod2: holds an array of HTML elements with a class of "choice-prefix".
+This is also created using Array.from().

+3. choices: an array that combines selectMethod1 and selectMethod2 arrays using the spread operator.

+4. candidate: holds the reference to the HTML element with an ID of "candidate".

+5. scoreText: holds the reference to the HTML element with an ID of "score".

+6. grade: holds the reference to the HTML element with an ID of "grade".

+7. progressText: holds the reference to the HTML element with an ID of "progress".

+8. timeCounter: holds the reference to the HTML element with an ID of "time".

+9. submitBtn: holds the reference to the HTML element with an ID of "submit".

+10. quizContainer: holds the reference to the HTML element with a class of "quiz-container".

+11. resultContainer: holds the reference to the HTML element with a class of "result-container".

+12. message: holds the reference to the HTML element with an ID of "msg".

+13. AEl, BEl, CEl, DEl: These variables hold the messages that will be displayed based on the user's score.

+14. sadFace, happyFace, mediumFace, nailedIt: These variables hold Unicode emojis that will be displayed along with the messages.

+15. currentQuestion: holds the object that represents the current question being displayed.

+16. acceptingAnswers: a boolean variable that determines whether the user's answer is accepted or not.

+17. score: holds the user's current score.

+18. questionCounter: holds the number of questions that have been asked so far.

+19. availableQuestions: holds an array of questions that are still available to be asked.

+20. questions: an array of objects that represent the questions, choices, and the correct answers.

+21. SCORE_POINTS: a constant that holds the score that the user will earn for each correct answer.

+22. MAX_QUESTIONS: a constant that holds the maximum number of questions that the user will answer in one game.

+# Functions

+1. startGame(): a function that initializes the game.
+It sets the initial values of questionCounter, score, and availableQuestions, and starts the timer.
+2. clearRadioButtons(): a function that clears all the radio buttons that represent the user's choices after each question.
+3. getNewQuestion(): a function that gets a new question from the availableQuestions array, displays it, and sets acceptingAnswers to true.
+An anonymous function that is attached to each choice using the forEach() method.
+This function handles the user's selection and determines whether the answer is correct or incorrect.
+4. getUserName(): a function that prompts the user to enter their name and returns it.
+Event Listeners
+5. An event listener that is attached to the submit button.
+It prevents the default behavior of the form, prompts the user to enter their name, and displays the user's name, score, and grade.

 ## Credits
-this quiz app was first built by James Q Quick a you tuber and I have modified it to my own version, with a better UI and timer method and also along with the acceptance criteria for the challenge.
+this quiz app was mad with the help of by James Q Quick a you tuber and copilot suggestion and built it to my own version, with a better UI and timer method and also along with the acceptance criteria for the challenge.

-## License
+License
 no license required

-## contribution
+contribution
 anyone can contribute to this project by forking it and making a pull request.

-## contact
+contact
 for any questions or comments please contact me through solowon27@hotmail.com